sveltejs/eslint-plugin-svelte/docs/rules/html-closing-bracket-new-line.md

 pageClass: 'rule-details'
 sidebarDepth: 0
 title: 'svelte/html-closing-bracket-new-line'
-description: "require or disallow a line break before tag's closing brackets"
+description: "Require or disallow a line break before tag's closing brackets"
 ---

 # svelte/html-closing-bracket-new-line

-> require or disallow a line break before tag's closing brackets
+> Require or disallow a line break before tag's closing brackets

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> **_This rule has not been released yet._** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.